-How can listening help unlock creative thinking?
+How can listening unlock creative thinking?

 You’ve a problem to solve or a change to introduce,